hskwakr/TTVChatSpeech/README.md

 Google.Cloud.TextToSpeech.V1
 ```

-Also, you need to change the code in `TwitchBot.cs` .
+Also, you need to change the code in `TwitchBot.cs` to set your twitch token.
 Here is about token generator: https://twitchtokengenerator.com/
 (If you can set environment variable "TwitchToken", you can use below code.)
 ```